Categories or tags. Is one better than the other?

 The Goal of Categories and Tags

 Using categories and tags for your posts should have only one goal.
-Categories and tags should help your readers find something useful to them.
+Categories and tags should help your readers find something useful.
 Please don’t forget this.

 What is a category?